abdes/asap_app_imgui/doc/01-getting-started/devenv.rst

 preferred generator for CMake in ` asap`.

 Install it by following the instructions described in `Getting Ninja <https://ninja-build.org/>`_.
-Add the ninja executable to the **PATH** e3environment variable and restart your terminal.
+Add the ninja executable to the **PATH** environment variable and restart your terminal.

 Python 3 via Miniconda
 ^^^^^^^^^^^^^^^^^^^^^^